-Because Sunday dinner is meant to be special, the china and silver are used, we dress in our nicest clothes and put on our company manners.
+Because Sunday dinner is meant to be special, china and silver are used, and we dress in our nicest clothes and put on our company manners.
 We carefully and lovingly prepare the meal.
-Its Sunday best.
+It’s Sunday best.